astronomer/docs/learn/airflow-isolated-environments.md

 </TabItem>
 <TabItem value="taskflow-xcom">

-You can pass information into and out of the `@task.virtualenv` decorated task the same way as you would when interacting with a `@task` decorated task, see also [Introduction to the TaskFlow API and Airflow decorators](airflow-decorators.md).
+You can pass information into and out of the `@task.virtualenv` decorated task using the same process as you would when interacting with a `@task` decorated task.
+See [Introduction to the TaskFlow API and Airflow decorators](airflow-decorators.md) for more detailed information.

 <CodeBlock language="python">{virtualenv_decorator_dag}</CodeBlock>